douglasrizzo/catsim/sphinx/readme_body.md

 - [ability estimation](https://douglasrizzo.com.br/catsim/estimation.html)
 - [test stopping](https://douglasrizzo.com.br/catsim/stopping.html)

-These methods can either be used in a standalone fashion [[1]](https://douglasrizzo.com.br/catsim/introduction.html#autonomous-usage) to power other software or be used with _catsim_ to simulate the application of computerized adaptive tests [[2]](https://douglasrizzo.com.br/catsim/introduction.html#running-simulations), given a sample of examinees, represented by their ability levels, and an item bank, represented by their parameters according to some [logistic Item Response Theory model](https://douglasrizzo.com.br/catsim/introduction.html#item-response-theory-models).
+These methods can either be used in a standalone fashion to power other software or be used with _catsim_ to simulate the application of [computerized adaptive tests](https://douglasrizzo.com.br/catsim/introduction.html#computerized-adaptive-tests), given a sample of examinees, represented by their ability levels, and an item bank, represented by their parameters according to some [logistic Item Response Theory model](https://douglasrizzo.com.br/catsim/introduction.html#item-response-theory-models).

 ## Installation